MotionDesignStudio/GoogleChromeBackgoundAffect/README.md

 # GoogleChromeBackgoundAffect
-This replicates the fade out affect of images seen on Google’s Chrome Cast.
+This replicates the fade-out affect of images seen on Google’s Chrome Cast.

 Instructions: